axiros/bashenv/README.md

 - Because you do not leave your current process environment when activating it - but get it enriched.
 => You could activate it on demand, e.g. within a pipeline...

-## General
-- I like the `$be_<key>` env vars (`be_verbose=true`) and commands like `be reactive`, `be verbose`
-- It is not a packaging tool, just re-uses other binary packaging tools, mainly conda
-- Conda is at the time being way sufficient for our needs but container filesystems as part of solutions are also planned.